icodeforlove/node-requester/Readme.md

 ## node-request

-A simple network request helper that is geared towards crawling
+A simple network request helper that is geared towards crawling. (a few keywords GZIP, XML, JSON, PROXIES)

 ## installation